stellar/soroban-quest/quests/1-hello-world/README.md

 excitement!?

-_Invoking your contract will use the Stellar network to call up the contract you just uploaded and execute the `hello()` function._
+_Invoking your contract will use the Stellar network to call up the contract you just uploaded and execute the `hello` function._

-The [deploy tutorial][docs-deploy] can also give you some guidance on the finer points of invoking a Testnet contract, if you need.
+The [deploy tutorial][docs-deploy] can also give you some guidance on the finer points of invoking a Testnet contract.

 ## Finish the Quest